tpaviot/ProcessScheduler/docs/buffer.md

 Buffers are loaded/unloaded by dedicate tasks.

-* **Unloading Tasks**: These tasks remove a specified quantity at the start time, mimicking the immediate release of resources upon task commencement.
+* **Unloading Tasks**: These tasks remove a specified quantity at the task start time, mimicking the immediate release of resources upon task commencement.

 * **Loading Tasks**: These tasks add to the buffer upon task completion, reflecting the production or processing output.